St Lawrence Wetlands – best camping between Sarina and Rocky

 These days, St Lawrence is a quiet Queensland town with a bowling club, post office, primary school, hotel, swimming pool, golf course, public hall and shire offices.
 The most popular places in St Lawrence are the wetlands and the campground which are located before you enter the town.

 There is nothing left from the 1860s port (see above picture).
 On a low tide, the water from St Lawrence Creek disappears completely making big floodplains.
 In a distance, there is a railway bridge.
 The green patch is a small picnic area where you can park the car, read some information and have lunch.

 St Lawrence Wetlands

-St Lawrence Wetlands are home to freshwater fish habitat and abundant birdlife.
-There are 55 waterbirds in the area including royal spoonbills, glossy ibises, curlews and a variety of ducks.
-Check eBird for the full list of birds you can spot in St Lawrence.
+St Lawrence Wetlands are home to a diverse range of wildlife, including freshwater fish, wallabies, kangaroos, and abundant birdlife.
+The area boasts an impressive 55 species of waterbirds, including royal spoonbills, glossy ibises, curlews, jacanas, and a variety of ducks.
+You can check out the full list of birds you can spot in St Lawrence on eBird.

-Also, there are wallabies and kangaroos that occupy the area.
-The kangaroos are really big, so be careful when you cross the path from the gate to the main watch deck area.
+The kangaroos in this area are known to be particularly large, so it’s important to be cautious when crossing the path from the gate to the main watch deck area.

 St Lawrence Campground

 It’s worth noting that during the annual St Lawrence Wetlands Weekend held in June, the campground can get quite busy, so it’s advisable to book in advance during this time if you plan on staying there.